 What’s it like to work at Cambridge Intelligence?

 It’s good – I like it!
 Everyone is nice and friendly.
 We’re kept up-to-date with what’s happening in other parts of the business, so there’s more of a ‘team’ feel that you’d get at bigger organizations.

 There are opportunities to get involved and make a difference in the way the company works.
 I’m part of a Green Initiative Group aimed at reducing our impact on the environment.
 I get to work with people from other teams on ideas for reducing our carbon footprint and making ‘greener’, more sustainable choices.

 The office is near the center of Cambridge, which is really convenient as most places are only a short bike ride away.
 Our social team organizes loads of free events, and the company treats us to team lunch every month.

 Any advice for people thinking of applying for a graduate role?

 Be excited about whatever you’re looking to do.
 Also, read through the blog posts – they’re really helpful for interviews because they give you something to talk about.

-If you enjoy using programming skills to solve difficult problems and you’re all about the team, our graduate program ticks all the right boxes.
-Apply online today – we can’t wait to meet you.
+If you enjoy using programming skills to solve difficult problems and you’re all about the team, our graduate roles tick all the right boxes.
+Apply for the graduate role online today – we can’t wait to meet you.